- Published date:

 We’ve already fenced off the area where we’ll build our new storage building.
 Construction will begin this year.
 If you’re visiting us you may notice some noise.
 We will be:

 - Digging the foundations and erecting the steel frame of the new storage facility

 - Transporting material in and around the site using heavy goods vehicles

-- Using cranes, diggers and other construction vehicles and equipment throughout the site
+- Using cranes, diggers and other construction vehicles and equipment throughout the site.

-Construction should become less disruptive as work moves inside.
+We’re currently planning how construction will develop next year.
 We hope to open our new facilities in 2026.

 Get in touch

 Although public consultation is now closed, we welcome your feedback on our plans.
 You can get in touch with any comments or questions by emailing us at BSRTeam@bl.uk.